elemental-lf/benji/docs/source/configuration.rst

 Sets the application key from a file.
 This option and the **applicationKey** option are mutually exclusive.

+* name: **accountInfoFile**
+* type: string
+* default: none

+Sets the file for caching the authorization token.
+If unset, the `b2` module will always authorize the user with the provided account id and application key.
+But the latter operation is rate limited by BackBlaze, so if Benji is invoked repeatably in a short time frame the login will fail.
+In this case configure  this option to cache and use the authorization token in subsequent calls of  Benji.
+The token will be renewed automatically when it expires.

 * name: **bucketName**
 * type: string